 You should talk to an attorney if you are experiencing difficulties taking maternity leave.
 Your legal options vary depending on your employer and personal circumstances.
 For example, eligible California workers employed by a business with 50 or more employees can take up to 12 weeks of protected unpaid leave.

 It is never acceptable for employers to deny eligible workers their right to take maternity (or paternity) leave.
-Fight back against maternity leave discrimination by contacting a Los Angeles employment law attorney at the Law Offices of Kesluk, Silverstein & Jacob.
+Fight back against maternity leave discrimination by contacting a Los Angeles employment law attorney at Kesluk, Silverstein, Jacob & Morrison, P.C.